 Transportation and logistics services providers need to keep pace with global supply chain disruptions in the wake of the pandemic.
-Chiefly, we develop API-based micro services for them, which they can use for their internal customers and external parties.
+We at Iris develop API-based micro services for them, which they can use for their internal customers and external parties.
 The APIs enable participants across the value chain to raise queries about orders, brokerage and last-mile information of shipments that allow their downstream partners to pick up cargoes and make deliveries to stores or end-customers.

-T&L companies that deploy such APIs find them useful in reducing costs because they allow them to process multiple queries from customers faster than they could do earlier.
+Transportation and logistics companies that deploy such APIs find them useful in reducing costs because they allow them to process multiple queries from customers faster than they could do earlier.
 They are able to field queries such as those on last-mile shipment status, which depend on numerous touch points.
 For example, a typical shipment that Amazon handles would move from the shipper’s warehouse to various hubs and further on to local delivery points before they reach the end-customer.
-APIs enable T&L companies obtain and provide information on those movements in real time.
+APIs enable transportation and logistics companies obtain and provide information on those movements in real time.

-In that setting, T&L companies need developer portals that their external partners could visit and search for APIs, and then start using them.
-The speed at which shippers can physically distribute their products is reflected in pricing changes, and here is where API portals help T&L companies offer dynamic pricing.
+In that setting, transportation and logistics companies need developer portals that their external partners could visit and search for APIs, and then start using them.
+The speed at which shippers can physically distribute their products is reflected in pricing changes, and here is where API portals help transportation and logistics companies offer dynamic pricing.

-Much of that was not a mainstream need for T&L companies until five-six years ago.
+Much of that was not a mainstream need for transportation and logistics companies until five-six years ago.
 But the speed with which e-commerce has evolved, and the COVID disruptions, have made it impossible for companies to function without a cohesive e-commerce strategy.